General debate of the eightieth session of the United Nations General Assembly

 The general debate of the eightieth session of the United Nations General Assembly (UNGA) opened on 23 September 2025 and ran until 29 September.
 Leaders from a number of member states addressed the UNGA.
+The Gaza war was a central point of contention during the debate, with anti-war protests occurring outside the assembly while many delegates boycotted a speech delivered by Israeli Prime Minister Benjamin Netanyahu.

 Organisation and subjects

 The order of speakers is given first to member states, then observer states and supranational bodies.
 Any other observer entities will have a chance to speak at the end of the debate, if they so choose.
 Speakers will be put on the list in the order of their request, with special consideration for ministers and other government officials of similar or higher rank.
 According to the rules in place for the general debate, the statements should be in one of the United Nations official languages (Arabic, Chinese, English, French, Russian or Spanish) and will be interpreted by interpreters.
 Each speaker is requested to provide advance copies of their statements to the conference officers to facilitate interpretation.
 The theme for the 2025 general debate was chosen by the President of the General Assembly, Annalena Baerbock, as: "Better together: 80 years and more for peace, development and human rights".
 On 24 September, Syrian President Ahmed al-Sharaa addressed the general debate of the 80th session of the United Nations General Assembly, becoming the first Syrian leader to address the UNGA since Nureddin al-Atassi in 1967.
 (Note: Nureddin al-Atassi spoke after the Six-Day War, not during the general debate.
 Neither Hafez al-Assad nor Bashar al-Assad spoke at the UNGA during their presidencies.)